dyw-math/YiweiDai/about.md

 permalink: /about/
 ---

-My name is Yiwei Dai.
-I am currently a M1 graduate student at The University of Tokyo under the supervision of Yasuyuki Kawahigashi.
+My name is Yiwei Dai(戴 懿韡).
+I am currently a M1 graduate student at The University of Tokyo under the supervision of Yasuyuki Kawahigashi(河東 泰之).
 My interest lies in operator algebras and mathematical physics.